-As we move out of restrictions think of a time in the future if you were off sick.
+Now that the UK has returned to normal and there are no restrictions now may be time to think about the future if you were off sick.
 How would you be able to cope financially now that the government support is being removed and there is no furlough pay and less support from mortgage lenders?
-You may think this will not happen to you but the Department of Health and Social Care’s study of Health in the Workplace, in July 2019, stated that 1 in 25 people in the UK are unable to work due to serious illness or injury.
+You may think this will not happen to you but the Department of Health and Social Care’s study of Health in the Workplace, in July 2019, stated that 1 in 25 people in the UK is unable to work due to serious illness or injury.

 If you are off work due to an accident or sickness, the first option may be help from your employer (if you are employed).
 However, whilst some employers offer full pay for periods of 6 months or longer, the reality for many is no employer help at all and your only entitlement is Statutory Sick Pay (SSP).
-This is currently £96.35 per week compared to the average UK wage in 2019 of £511 per week.
-Imagine, having to survive on less than 19% of your wage on SSP.
+This is currently £99.35 per week compared to the median weekly pay for full-time employees in 2021 of £611 according to the Office for National Statistics (ONS).
+Imagine, having to survive on less than 16% of your wage on SSP.

 Another benefit of income protection can be the fact that you can still be in receipt of Government benefits alongside your protection.
 So rather than one or the other, your income can be helped by both.